denten/denten.github.io/_posts/2020-04-07-materiality.md

 University spent with Franz Boas and Margaret Mead, her wealth and her literary patronage, her sometime poverty, the socio-economic realities of black publishing, or, in her own words, "what white publishers won't print" (the title of an essay she published in the *Negro Digest* in 1950).

 These things interfere with my physical complacency.
 They force me to stand and to travel.
-They fracture the unity of meaning.
+They fracture any hope for a unity of meaning.
 Where I presumed to interpret and to explain, instead I find a multiplicity of competing possibilities, errors, and emendations along with my own various limits and conditions, incommensurate to the lived experience of another.
+The materialist method entails hermeneutics so embedded and embodied.
+Embedded where?
+Across time, in the context of history.
+Embodied how?
+Within the shared sensation of pain and vulnerability.
-The materialist method entails hermeneutics embedded and embodied.
-To think in one's head is insufficient for understanding: we must also walk, touch, make, and be discomforted.
+To think in one's head is insufficient for understanding: we must also walk, touch, make, feel, and be discomforted.

 <sup>1.
 See for example his “[Distinguishing Voices in The Waste Land Using Computational
 Stylistics](http://www.adamhammond.com/wp-content/uploads/2015/05/55-158-1-pb-3.pdf)” in